JuiceW4H/SAA/Serverless and Application Services.md

 * Capable of being used Cross Accounts by applying a Topic Policy (Resource Policy).

 SNS Message Filtering
-- allows you to assign a filter policy to the topic subscription, and the subscriber will only receive a message that they are interested in.
+	\- allows you to assign a filter policy to the topic subscription, and the subscriber will only receive a message that they are interested in.

 ## Step Functions

 * Maximum duration for State Machine executions within Step Functions is 1 year.

 State Machines
-- long-running serverless workflows.
+	\- long-running serverless workflows.
-- a base entity of a Step Function and has a start , state and an end point.
+	\- a base entity of a Step Function and has a start , state and an end point.
-- designed to perform an activity or perform a flow, which consists of lots of individual components and maintain the idea of data between those states.
+	\- designed to perform an activity or perform a flow, which consists of lots of individual components and maintain the idea of data between those states.
-- max duration of 1 year.
+	\- max duration of 1 year.
-- generally used for backend processing.
+	\- generally used for backend processing.

 States
-- things that occur inside a State Machine.
+	\- things that occur inside a State Machine.
-- can do things, decide, and they all take in data, modify data, and output data.
+	\- can do things, decide, and they all take in data, modify data, and output data.

 **2 Types of Workflows in Step Functions**

-**
-**
-* Influences the speed and maximum duration.**
+* Influences the speed and maximum duration.
-**

-**
-**
 1. Standard Workflow (Default
-	- has a 1 year execution limit.
+	\- has a 1 year execution limit.

-1. Express Workflow
+2. Express Workflow
-	- designed for high volume event-processing workloads.
+	\- designed for high volume event-processing workloads.
-	- can run for up to 5 minutes.
+	\- can run for up to 5 minutes.
-	- for things that are highly transaction and require more processing guarantees.
+	\- for things that are highly transaction and require more processing guarantees.

 * You can create a Template to create and export State Machines once they’re configured to your liking.

 Amazon States Language (ASL)
-- based on JSON.
+	\- based on JSON.
-- used to create and export State Machines once they’re configured to your liking.
+	\- used to create and export State Machines once they’re configured to your liking.

 *  IAM Roles are used to give permissions to interact with other AWS services.

 **Types of States**
-**
-**

 1. Succeed and Fail States
-	- if the process through the State Machine ever reaches one of these States then it either succeeds or fails.
+	\- if the process through the State Machine ever reaches one of these States then it either succeeds or fails.

-1. Wait State
+2. Wait State
-	- waits for a certain period of time or it will wait until a specific date and time.
+	\- waits for a certain period of time or it will wait until a specific date and time.
-	- holds or pauses the processing of the State Machine Workflow until the duration has passed or until that specific point in time.
+	\- holds or pauses the processing of the State Machine Workflow until the duration has passed or until that specific point in time.

-1. Choice State
+3. Choice State
-	- allows the State Machine to take a different path depending on an input.
+	\- allows the State Machine to take a different path depending on an input.

-1. Parallel State
+4. Parallel State
-	- allows you to create parallel branches within a State Machine.
+	\- allows you to create parallel branches within a State Machine.
-	- for performing multiple sets of things at the same time.
+	\- for performing multiple sets of things at the same time.

-1. Map State
+5. Map State
-	- accepts a list of things
+	\- accepts a list of things
-	- for each item in that list the Map State performs an action or a set of actions based on that particular item.
+	\- for each item in that list the Map State performs an action or a set of actions based on that particular item.

-1. Task State
+6. Task State
-	- represents a single unit of work performed by a State Machine.
+	\- represents a single unit of work performed by a State Machine.
-	- allows you to perform actions or actually do things.
+	\- allows you to perform actions or actually do things.

 * The architecture of the State Machine is that it coordinates the work occurring.
 * Task states coordinate with all the external services to perform that actual work.

 **Step Functions Architecture**

 ![Serverless and Application Services-07-31-2024-8](images/Serverless%20and%20Application%20Services-07-31-2024-8.png)

 ## API Gateway 101